 There will be fireworks everywhere in Bali so make sure to keep your loved pets indoors.
 Firework explosions could cause stress to most animals especially those sensitive to sound, such as cats, dogs, and rabbits.
 Keep them in their cages within a closed room with good sound insulation.
 You can start the ‘quarantine’ as soon as the sun sets, and let them go early in the next morning.

-If you travel with an infant or toddler, it is recommended to stay in rural areas where there will be less noise or put ear mufflers to protect their ears.
+If you travel / live with an infant or toddler, it is recommended to stay in rural areas where there will be less noise or put ear mufflers to protect their ears.

 Of course, there are many other options on where to spend the new year’s eve in Bali.
 Basically, you can come to any renowned beach in Bali, and you will see people gathering.
 You can also try go to Renon’s Bajra Sandhi park or Denpasar city park and join the local Indonesian people celebrate the new year.
 It’s similar to another public new year’s eve event as anywhere else in the world, though.

-If you are planning to rent a villa and have a private party, the booking should be made as early as possible because of the high tourist season.
+If you are planning to rent a villa and have a private party, make sure the accommodation allows you to throw a party and the booking should be made as early as possible because of the peak tourist season.
 There’s also nothing wrong with spending the new year’s eve at home.
-If you live in 2nd floor or higher in an apartment where you can clearly see the Denpasar city’s night sky, then you can see non-stop streams of fireworks lit by the residents as soon as the sky is dark.
+If you live in 2nd floor or higher in an apartment / hotel where you can clearly see the Denpasar city’s night sky, then you can see non-stop streams of fireworks lit by the residents as soon as the sky is dark.
 The free firework show will get more intense as the clock ticking and reaches its peak at midnight.

 Looking for a different vibe and feel like going to a party with your friends?
 Or looking forward to enjoy the precious Christmas moments with your family on a special dinner?
 Then check our list below.
-We have compiled Christmas dinner events, new year events, and new year party held by different venues in Bali.
+We have compiled Christmas dinner events, new year events, new year party, and promotions related to the holiday season held by different venues in Bali.